vancif/cat-magic-arbiter/README.md

 ## Plugin Configuration

 The plugin checks for memory content every time Cheshire Cat starts.
-If the memory is empty and the "Rule Ingestion" option is enabled, the plugin automatically ingests the specified rules page.
+If the memory is empty and the "Rule Ingestion" option is enabled, the plugin automatically ingests the rules page specified in plugin configuration.

 ### Steps to Set Up the Plugin